chrisjsewell/ipypublish/docs/source/sphinx_ext_notebook.rst

         'ipypublish.sphinx.notebook'
     ]

+Each notebook will be converted according to an ipypublish configuration file, specified by the option ``ipysphinx_export_config``.
+The two recommended configurations to use are either:

+- ``sphinx_ipypublish_all.ext``
+  will execute all cells in the notebook before converting to an .rst file.
+- ``sphinx_ipypublish_all.ext.noexec``
+  will convert the notebook to an .rst file with no initial execution (i.e. the notebook should be saved with outputs).

 The extension is also pre-configured to convert .Rmd files, using `jupytext <https://github.com/mwouts/jupytext>`_ (see :ref:`markdown_cells`).
 To turn this feature on (for sphinx>=1.8):